MPiunti/IASI/SpringWS-Consumer/README.md

-##SpringWS Producer
+##SpringWS Consumer

-This web application produces Web Service Endpoint which is deployed at: http://localhost:8080/spring4soap/soapws/students.wsdl
+This web application is a client using Web Service deployed at: http://localhost:8080/spring4soap/soapws/students.wsdl

-It can be used since SpringWS Consumer project
+The main class is 'RunSoapClient'.
+In order to test the project the Producer Application must be uo and run.